Rehamanikandan/Datathon_GWU_2april/README.md

 # Datathon_GWU_2april
-Repo with solutions to problem statement released for Datathon conducted by DWDSGSA on 2nd April.
+Repo with solutions to problem statement released for Datathon conducted by GW - DSGSA on 2nd April.